Float Tube & Belly Boat Fishing 101 - Accessories & Equipment

 A 6′ to 7′ rod is a great all around size.
 You can use smaller rods, but let me pass along this little tip; When you hook a fish and she’s full of fight, the last place you want that fish thrashing around is next to your boat.
 Especially with a mouthful of treble hooks on a minnow bait!

-Longer rods pose other problems such as getting the line rigged after a break-off, and tangles at the end can be very frustrating.
+Longer rods pose other problems such as getting the line rigged after a break-off, and wind knots or tangles at the tip are frustrating.

 When you set the hook, sweep your rod to the side.
 This will eliminate the possibility of a lure coming right at your face or your boat.